byCrookie/Workflow/README.md

 # Workflow
 A dynamic workflow library for .NET applications (mainly console).

+### Dependency Injection

+There are some classes that have to be registred.
+You can use [Workflow.Autofac](https://github.com/byCrookie/Workflow.Autofac) as an example or use it directly in your project.

 ### Usage
 Workflows make it easy to create a console application flow.
 Workflow has various methods from reading multiline user content to using custom built steps.